• Accueil

 Upon reaching the wadi Adaïg, lunch will be served, and you will have some time to rest.

-After lunch, you will continue your progression amidst dunes and sandstone rocks heading towards wadi Tiharamiwouen.
+After lunch, you will continue your journey amidst dunes and sandstone rocks, heading toward Wadi Tiharamiwouen.

 As the sun descends, near wadi Tiharamiwouen, you'll establish your camp for the night and enjoy your first dinner under the starry sky.